Solicitation of Minor Online Lawyer Chicago

 Elements the Prosecution Must Prove

-Online solicitation cases often hinge on the precise language used in messages.
-To secure a conviction, the State must prove each statutory element beyond a reasonable doubt.
+To obtain a conviction, the prosecution must prove every element of the offense beyond a reasonable doubt.

 Defense Strategies in Online Solicitation Cases